On this page:

 Sales authorities signed before 1 May 2017

-These underquoting laws only apply to sales authorities signed on or after 1 May 2017.
+These underquoting laws came into effect on 1 May 2017.
 If a sales authority was signed before 1 May 2017, the agent is not required to prepare a Statement of Information for the property, but any price advertised on or after 1 May must adhere to the new advertising requirements.

-Buyers can get more information about property advertising, including reserve prices, on our Understanding property prices page.
+Buyers and sellers can get more information about property price advertising, including reserve prices, on our Understanding property prices page.

 Still have questions?